 After I visit, how can I become more connected and involved?

-Spiritual Exploration classes for adults are another opportunity to get to know others in the congregation.
+Occasional Spiritual Exploration classes for adults are another opportunity to get to know others in the congregation.
 Our consulting minister or a member of the congregation may lead a single-session workshop or a course that meets for several weeks.
 Sometimes there is homework: a chapter to read or a writing assignment.
 Usually participants are asked to pre-register for Spiritual Exploration classes, so that enough books can be ordered or sufficient printed materials prepared.
 Participants may be asked to purchase a book; some copies may be available for loan.